DiamondLightSource/mx_bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

 5. Convert detector set up to use bluesky plans and ophyd_async devices.

    - Eiger device in dodal needs to be converted to ophyd_async and updated to work with different Eigers on several beamlines.
+This work is dependent on other work out of the scope of this project, see `Dodal#700 <https://github.com/DiamondLightSource/dodal/issues/700>`__ and linked issues.
    - Investigate using the existing Pilatus in ophyd_async which writes HDF5 instead of CBFs, but we may want to make a CBF-writing Pilatus.
 However, the Pilatus detector is due to be removed soon.

 6. Start looking into moving away from edm screens towards a web-based GUI.